Josasia/the_pantry/README.md

-GitHub Checkpoint Assignment more changes more changes more changes
+GitHub Checkpoint Assignment - the pantry